Two fugitives captured in northern Franklin County

 Warrants were issued for the arrest of both men.
 Batchelder was arrested on four warrants charging probation revocation, and Peterson was arrested on a warrant charging violation of bail.
 Both are being held at the Franklin County Detention Center in Farmington.

 A local man and woman were driving south on the Bemis road when Batchelder and Petersen flagged them down.
-They asked for help, the couple recognized them as the two as the fugitives, they drove off and called Franklin County Regional Communications Center to advise of the sighting.
+They asked for help, but the couple recognized them as the fugitives and drove off and called Franklin County Regional Communications Center.

-Franklin County Deputies Austin Couture and Tyler Gray and Chief Deputy Steven Lowell alongside Rangeley police, members of the Border Patrol and the Maine Warden Service responded to the area of the sighting.
+Franklin County Deputies Austin Couture and Tyler Gray, and Chief Deputy Steven Lowell along with Rangeley police, members of the U.S. Border Patrol and the Maine Warden Service responded to the area of the sighting.

-At 7:24 p.m., a separate homeowner who lives on the Bemis Road, called dispatch to advise that the two males were inside their garage and that Bachelder and Petersen were trying to make a phone call to someone in Portland, Nichols wrote in an news release.
+At 7:24 p.m., a homeowner who lives on the Bemis Road called dispatchers to advise that the two males were inside their garage and that Bachelder and Petersen were trying to make a phone call to someone in Portland, Nichols wrote in an news release.
 All agencies responded to the residence and found Bachelder and Peterson in the garage.
 They were arrested without incident.

 They were initially evaluated by NorthStar EMS ambulance personnel at the scene before being transported to the Franklin Memorial Hospital in Farmington for a more detailed medical evaluation.
 Both were dirty and in need of food.

-Once medically cleared, both males were transported to the Franklin County jail without incident.
+Once medically cleared, both were transported to the Franklin County jail without incident.
+They were taken to Cumberland County Jail in Portland on Friday.

-The Sheriff’s Office with the help of the State Police, Border Patrol, Warden Service and an investigator from the state Department of Corrections have been conducting organized searches in and around the Rangeley Plantation area and Letter D Township since Sept.
+The Sheriff’s Office with the help of state police, Border Patrol, Warden Service and an investigator from the state Department of Corrections have been conducting organized searches in and around the Rangeley Plantation area and Letter D Township since Sept.
 18. There had been many false sightings, the last large search was conducted Sept.
 25 checking camps along various ponds in the Letter D Township area, Nichols said.

-Once those leads were exhausted, the Sheriff’s Office maintained increased patrol in the area to follow up upon any leads.
+Once those leads were exhausted, the Sheriff’s Office maintained more patrols in the area to follow up on any leads.

 “We were quite surprised to find that they had actually been living in the woods the entire time,” he said.
 “We are happy that this matter has come to a peaceful conclusion, and that local residents can rest easy knowing that these two are no longer in the area.”